Tiago-Minuzzi/HamleTE/README.md

 ## Usage <a name="usage"></a>

 The `genome` mode is the default, which is used to find TE's in genomes or transcriptomes.
 If you have a set of sequences/TE library that you just want to classify, you can use the `classifier` mode by changing the mode flag.
-Below are options available.
+Below are the available options.

 ```
 usage: flowTE.py [-h] -f FASTA [-m MODE] [-c CUTOFF] [-k LABEL_CUTOFF]